Zero-Tang/NoirVisor/src/vt_core/readme.md

 7. Execute `retf` instruction to load `cs` and `rip` registers.

 # MTRR Emulation
 According to Intel 64 Architecture Manual, the MTRRs have **no effect** on the memory type used for an access to a guest physical address.
 If we map all memory as write-back with EPT, there could be conflicts in that not all memory are defined as write-back by OS.
 For example, OS could define MMIO region as uncacheable memory.
 Similarly, graphics buffer could be mapped as write-combined by OS.
 Failure to map these memory accordingly could cause certain issues.
-For example, it is observed that some processors could encounter an `#MC` exception due to L2 cache data-read error. <br>
+For example, it is observed that some processors could encounter an `#MC` exception due to L2 cache data-read error. \
 On AMD-V/NPT, there is no need for MTRR Emulation in that Nested Paging automatically combines the memory type from NPT and MTRR.

 ## Algorithm
 There are two types of MTRRs: Fixed MTRRs and Variable MTRRs.
 The Fixed MTRRs map the first MiB of system memory.
-The Variable MTRRs map a variable range of system memory. <br>
+The Variable MTRRs map a variable range of system memory. \
 The general layout of MTRR Emulation algorithm is described as the following:

 1. Check the values of MSRs: `IA32_MTRRCAP` (MSR Index=0xFE), `IA32_MTRR_DEF_TYPE` (MSR Index=0x2FF).